MAJIDNISAR/MAJIDNISAR.github.io/_posts/2022-08-20-cat-named-cat.md

 ---
-title: "Cat named Cat"
+title: "Cat-Named-Cat"
 subtitle: "Humour at workplace: There is an Aha behind the Ha Ha..."
 thumbnail-img: "/assets/img/blog/cat-named/cat-named-cat.jpg"
 cover-img:"/assets/img/blog/cat-named-cat/cat means business.jpg"
 tags: [Humour,humor,workplace humour, trust building, bonding, bridging, hybrid work, environments]
 readtime: true
-permalink: /blog/cat-named-cat/
+permalink: /blog//
 date: 2022-08-020 15:50:00 -0500
 ---
-# “Cat named Cat - There is an Aha behind the Ha-Ha…”
+#“Cat named Cat - There is an Aha behind the Ha-Ha…”

 Humour is a multi-tool, a swiss army knife.
 It enables you to connect with your audience, it can alleviate tension, elevate status, and persuade others to your point of view, and it can do so & much more.
 While humour can help you and your message stand out, most of us are hesitant to use it, particularly in our professional lives.